matuszeman/koajs-test/README.md

 DB setup

-This initialize repository i.e. create sqlite table for posts (if sqlite repo is selected in config, this does nothing for mongo repo)
+This initialize repository i.e. create sqlite table for posts (if sqlite repo is selected in config).
+This does nothing when using mongo repo.

 ```
 node --harmony migrate.js
 ```

-___Note:___ Migrations are ran manually, so for obvious reasons, server with :memory: storage won't work with the server.
+_Note: We run db init/migration using this separate script thus server won't work with sqlite :memory: storage - this storage is used for tests only._

 __To run:__